BookOps-CAT/bookops-worldcat/docs/index.md

 ##### Retrieving Current OCLC Number

-`MetadatSession.search_current_control_numbers` method allows retrieval of a current control number of the master record in WorldCat.
-Occasionally, records identified as duplicates in WorldCat are merged and in that case a local control number may not refer correctly to a OCLC's master record.
+`MetadataSession.search_current_control_numbers` method allows retrieval of a current control number of the master record in WorldCat.
+Occasionally, records identified as duplicates in WorldCat have been merged.
+In that case a local control number may not correctly refer to an OCLC master record.
 Returned responses are in JSON format by default, but it's possible to pass `'application/atom+xml'` in the `response_format` argument to have the response serialized into xml.

 `search_current_control_numbers` method accepts control numbers as a list or a comma separated string:
 ```python